sebastiano-barrera/blog/content/posts/20240505-mcjs-update.md

 _actual_ compiler that mcjs is going to have.
 I can't wait!

 Also, it turns out that I *can't* keep a regular pace in writing these posts, so no more promises now.
 You two are getting this post whenever I feel like it.

+Okay, maybe _one_ promise: I'm going to update the "line go up" ("Are we ECMAScript yet?") page soon.
+I just haven't got round to do it, unfortunately.
 Bye!